- Benet, Stephen Vincent. "American Names." About.com/Poetry. Accessed October 3, 2013.

 Most of the victims of the Wounded Knee Massacre were buried in a mass grave.

-Continuing with my A to Z challenge, the next post will start with W, and as you may have guessed, the topic is the Wounded Knee Massacre.
-It is a complicated topic that may take two posts.
-It is a subject I first studied in my early teens when my mother brought the book Bury my Heart at Wounded Knee home from college and I was first introduced to the horrible atrocities committed against the Native American Indians.
+The Wounded Knee Massacre is a painful subject that I first studied in my early teens when my mother brought the book Bury my Heart at Wounded Knee home from college and I was introduced to the horrible atrocities committed against the Native American Indians.

 Big Foot, leader of the Sioux Nation, lies frozen in the snow where he died on December 29, 1980, in the Wounded Knee Massacre.
 Oddly, the original photo caption reads that he was "captured" on this date, but he was clearly murdered along with the women and children in his camp.